GeneZC/ASGCN/README.md

 * Code and preprocessed dataset for [EMNLP 2019](https://www.emnlp-ijcnlp2019.org/program/accepted/) paper titled "[Aspect-based Sentiment Classification with Aspect-specific Graph Convolutional Networks](https://arxiv.org/abs/1909.03477)"
 * [Chen Zhang](https://genezc.github.io), [Qiuchi Li](https://qiuchili.github.io) and [Dawei Song](http://cs.bit.edu.cn/szdw/jsml/js/sdw/index.htm).

+## Updates

+* 10/5/2020: Many of you may be faced with [reproducibility issue](https://github.com/GeneZC/ASGCN/issues/2) owing to corrupted word vectors when downloading (i.e., glove.840B.300d.txt is generally too large).
+Thus, we have released [trimmed version](/300_rest14_embedding_matrix.pkl) of word embeddings on rest14 dataset as a pickled file along with [vocabulary](/rest14_word2idx.pkl) for you to verify the reproducibility.
+Additionally, we have added a warning in the code when corrupted word vectors are detected.

 ## Requirements

 * Python 3.6